nficca/nixos-config/README.md

 1. Clone this repo to `/home/nic/dev/nficca/nixos-config`.
-2. Run `nixos-install --flake '/home/nic/dev/nficca/nixos_config/flake.nix#<hostname>'`
+2. Run `nixos-install --flake '/home/nic/dev/nficca/nixos_config/flake.nix#<hostname>' --override-input
+   dev-flakes path:/home/nic/dev/nficca/nixos-config/.empty`

 Where `hostname` is either one of the existing `nixosConfigurations` (see [./flake.nix](./flake.nix)), or a new one that you add.
-This should install the configuration.
-Once that's done, restart and you should be booted right into NixOS proper.
+The `--override-input` flag allows the build to succeed even without SSH access to the private `dev-flakes` repository.

-After that, you might want to create a symlink.
-Remove the existing `/etc/nixos` (make a backup first), and then do `sudo ln -s ~/dev/nficca/nixos-config /etc/nixos`.
+3. Create a symlink.
+Remove the existing `/etc/nixos`, and then: `sudo ln -s ~/dev/nficca/nixos-config`.
+4. Update the flake to use the real dev-flakes: `nix flake update dev-flakes`.
+5. Now you should be all set and can rebuild when desired: `nixos-rebuild switch`

 ### MacOS